rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 </tbody>
 </table>

-Eurostat codes can be replaced also after downloadind with human-readable labels using a function `label_eurostat()`.
-It replaces the eurostat codes based on definitions from Eurostat dictionaries.
+Eurostat codes in the downloaded data set can be replaced with human-readable labels from the Eurostat dictionaries with the `label_eurostat()` function.

     datl <- label_eurostat(dat)
     kable(head(datl))